- SD/DPH (DPH has been discontinued) Billing Policy

 Part-Time Students are charged tuition on a per-credit basis and are eligible to take up to but not including 15 credits per semester.
 Since the Registrar’s office cannot predict the exact number of credits part-time students will be taking each semester, the following billing scenario applies:

-2. Student accounts will be updated to reflect the actual number of registered credits when the 1st add/drop/change deadline information has been posted.
+2. Student accounts will be updated to reflect the actual number of registered credits after the 1st add/drop/change deadline information has been posted.
 All registered credit charges are expected to be paid by the next billing cycle.

 4. Students are expected to check their bill regularly.

-If an affiliate, TAP or BAPHP student applies for and is granted admission into a masters degree program, up to 20 credits of tuition credit may be applied to the tuition degree requirement, if the tuition was paid in full to HSPH, and if the courses taken were within the preceding five years of matriculating in a degree program.
+If an affiliate, TAP or BAPHP student applies for and is granted admission into a masters degree program, up to 20 credits of tuition credit may be applied to the tuition degree requirement, if the tuition was paid in full to the School, and if the courses taken were within the preceding five years of matriculating in a degree program.
 For the credit to be applied, all affiliate-status students listed above must file a General Petition with the Registrar’s Office requesting that the academic and tuition credits be applied to the degree program.

 Financial Degree Requirements for Masters

 Students will not be responsible to pay for the portion of their bill covered by anticipated aid in the absence of the required documents, unless a specified deadline has past.
 Deadlines for required documents are emailed to students individually and students are expected to submit these requirements within the requested timeline.
 If documentation is not received, funding may be cancelled and subsequently removed as anticipated aid.
-Students may view their documentation requirements at MyFinaid at http://www.hsph.harvard.edu/myfinaid.
+Students may view their documentation requirements at MyFinaid.

 - Loan Disbursement

 The standard loan disbursement dates are September 1st for the fall term and January 3rd for the spring term.
-First-time federal borrowers to HSPH are required to complete a one time Master Promissory Note and Entrance Interview per loan type.
+First-time federal borrowers to the School are required to complete a one time Master Promissory Note and Entrance Interview per loan type.
 All new and returning borrowers must “accept” their loan awards on MyFinaid in order for the loan to reflect as anticipated aid on the student E-bill, be processed and subsequently disbursed.
 Students are instructed on how to complete this process via email.
 Once all required documents are received the disbursements will reflect on a student account.
 Disbursement will not occur until all documents are received; therefore disbursement dates may be subsequently delayed if requirements are not fulfilled on time.

 - Outside Awards (Scholarships and Sponsorships not within Harvard)

-Outside Awards will only reflect as anticipated aid on an e-bill if OSFS has received a written confirmation on the letterhead of the outside agency awarding the funds.
-Students are required to notify HSPH of any and all outside awards that they are receiving.
+Outside Awards will only reflect as anticipated aid on an e-bill if OFA has received a written confirmation on the letterhead of the outside agency awarding the funds.
+Students are required to notify the School of any and all outside awards that they are receiving.
 Although this confirmation is sufficient for the purposes of placing the award on a student e-bill as anticipated, outside award payments must be received in order for a refund check to be processed (for more details please read section below).
 Students are responsible for any balance on their account due to an outside award payment which is promised but not made by an outside organization.

 If a student’s financial aid and/or payments are in excess of their tuition and fees, their account balance will reflect a credit balance.
 This balance can be refunded to the student in the form of a check by the completion of a refund form.